Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 The property that the National Museum of the Pacific War occupies was once home to the Nimitz Steamboat Hotel, a hotel in town that Admiral Nimitz owned and operated on this site on Main Street.

-See the memorial and Japanese Garden of Peace during your visit also.
+See the memorial and Japanese Garden of Peace during your visit.

 The Japanese Garden of Peace was a gift from Japan and serves as a reminder of the friendship between Japan and the United States.

-Don’t miss the Japanese Garden of Peace during your visit to the Museum of the Pacific War.
+Don’t miss the Japanese Garden of Peace while visiting the Museum of the Pacific War.

 Shop on Main Street